-Once you are in an Income-Based Repayment (IBR) plan, you will need to recertify your income based repayment annually, by providing updated information about your income and family size.
+Once you are enrolled in an IDR plan, you will need to “recertify” annually, by providing updated information about your salary and family size — essentially reapplying for the plan.
 The government uses this information to calculate your payment amount and adjust it if necessary.

-Income Based Repayment plans are offered for federal student loan borrowers to help make their payments more manageable.
+As noted above, the correct umbrella term is Income-Driven Repayment, which currently encompasses three different plans.
+These plans are available to federal student loan borrowers to help make their payments more manageable.
 It’s an option to keep in mind when choosing a loan or if your current federal loan payments are high relative to your income.
-The program is intended to set your student loan payment at an amount that is affordable to you each month.
+The program is intended to make the amount you pay on your student loan each month more affordable.

-There are four income-driven repayment programs, including the income-based repayment plan.
-For all of these plans, your payment amount is generally based on a percentage of your discretionary income, as defined by the U.S. Department of Education.
-In the case of IBRs, discretionary income is “the difference between your annual income and 150% of the poverty guideline for your family size and state of residence.”
+For all of these plans, your payment amount is generally based on a percentage of your discretionary income, which is defined by the U.S. Education Department (ED) as “the difference between your annual income and 150% of the poverty guideline for your family size and state of residence.”
+There is a Loan Simulator tool you can use to see what your payments would be for each of the repayment programs.

-IBR payments are determined as 10% of your discretionary income if you are a “new borrower,” who received their loan on or after July 1, 2014.
+IDR payments are determined as 10% of your discretionary income if you are a “new borrower,” who received their loan on or after July 1, 2014.
 You must also have no outstanding balance on a Direct Loan or Federal Family Education Loan (FFEL).
+Loan terms are 20 to 25 years.

 Recommended: Guide to Student Loan Forgiveness